jason-kerney/blog/_drafts/2024-08-12-pain-driven-development.md

 Focusing on stability while stability was the biggest pain had the effect of improving the work environment of the company's employees.
 People reported that they liked their job more.
 By removing the pain of having to use an unstable system, we improved people’s lives and increased their happiness.

 When we changed from focusing on stability to adding features, was when the need for features were more painful than stability.
 People became excited to gain our new updates.
-The company started overtaking their competition.
-The company became successful enough that within 6 months it was sold to a larger company for a hefty profit.
+The company started overtaking their competition; then became successful enough that within 6 months it was sold to a larger company for a hefty profit.

 Lastly, the development team started to love their job.